Looking at supersymmetric black holes for a very long time: Correlation functions in supersymmetric SYK

-It is also possible to consider the states that result from adding an operator $P_j A P_j$, see figure \ref{Wormholes}, and numerically compute the entropy.
-We find a reduction of the entropy, relative to the case with no operator of the form, $S_j - S_{\hat A} = \log(4374) - 7.64... = 0.74$.
-(The value quoted is for $j=0$ and $A \propto \psi_1 \bar{\psi}_2 +\psi_2 \bar{\psi}_1$).
-This value is close to the theoretical prediction for an operator with small dimension $\Delta \approx 0$, which is $S - S_0 = 0.7296...$ as we will discuss around \nref{small-dim-entropy}.
-However, this agreement should not be taken too seriously since we also found a substantial number of zero modes which contributes significantly to the entropy reduction.
+It is also possible to consider the states that result from adding an operator $P_j A P_j$, see figure \ref{Wormholes}, and numerically compute the entropy of the 1-sided density matrix $\rho \propto \hat{A} \hat{A}^\dagger$.
+We find a reduction of the entropy relative to the case with no operator of the form, $S_j - S_{\hat A} = \log(4374) - 7.27... \approx 1.11$.
+(The value quoted is for $j=0$.)
+This value could be compared to the theoretical prediction for an operator with small dimension $\Delta \approx 0$, which is $S - S_0 = 0.7296...$ as we will discuss around \nref{small-dim-entropy}.
+We also found a substantial number of zero modes which contributes significantly to the entropy reduction.
 Such zero modes are not present at $N \ge 20$, see appendix \ref{ExtraZM}.
-(There are $942$ additional zero modes, which would account for a reduction in entropy of about $0.24$.)
+For $N=16$, there are $942$ additional zero modes, which would account for a reduction in entropy of about $0.243$, improving the agreement with the theoretical prediction.